 Retaliation against any individual making a report of Sexual and Interpersonal Misconduct or against any individual cooperating in the investigation of or Conduct Procedures for any allegation of Sexual and Interpersonal Misconduct, as described in Chapter 8, Section II.3 of the Code, is prohibited by Title IX and the Code.
-Any such retaliation should be reported promptly to the Title IX Office, and in the case of imminent threat of serious bodily injury, to Police and Public Safety.
+Any such retaliation should be reported promptly to the Office of Civil Rights and Title IX, and in the case of imminent threat of serious bodily injury, to Police and Public Safety.
 Retaliation will be addressed separately from the underlying allegation(s) of Sexual and Interpersonal Misconduct.